mmccrechowicz/mmccrechowicz.github.io/content/posts/CO2_Emissions.md

 database = excel_dataset_to_sqlite("https://mkt.tableau.com/Public/Datasets/World_Bank_CO2.xlsx")
 ```

-    /usr/local/lib/python3.6/dist-packages/pandas/core/generic.py:2615: UserWarning: The spaces in these column names will not be changed.
+    /Users/Matthew/Library/Caches/pypoetry/virtualenvs/notebooks-iGyxaocD-py3.8/lib/python3.8/site-packages/pandas/core/generic.py:2779: UserWarning: The spaces in these column names will not be changed.
 In pandas versions < 0.14, spaces were converted to underscores.
-      method=method,
+      sql.to_sql(

 #### View the table names to make sure the correct tables have been created